neox41/os4tw/README.md

-## os4tw - OSINT and Digital Investigation toolkit for Twitter
+## os4tw - OSINT and Digital Investigation tool for Twitter

-A free and open source toolkit for OSINT purposes with the aim to scientifically support digital investigations on social network Twitter
+A free and open source tool for OSINT purposes with the aim to scientifically support digital investigations on social network Twitter

 # Features
 * Detecting typo squatted and rogue Profile